bhazzard/sketchwithus/README.md

+> [!NOTE]
+> This was an HTML, javascript, and node.js implementation of a collaborative drawing app, back when websockets and webrtc were
+> new and novel technologies.
+It was written up in AppAdvice, an iOS focussed periodical: https://appadvice.com/appnn/2011/12/web-app-sketchwith-us-paints-with-friends-html

 # Setting up

 This guide is written assuming you are developing on Ubuntu.
 The first step is to install everything we need to run node.js: